 1.2.
 A brief history of Perl

-Perl was introduced in 1987 (4 years before Linux itself), when the author, Larry Wall, released version 1.000 of it.
-The reason for its creation was that Wall was unhappy by the functionality that sed, C, awk and the Bourne Shell offered him.
-He looked for a language that will combine all of their best features, while having as few disadvantages of its own.
+Perl was introduced in 1987 (4 years before Linux itself), when Larry Wall, its creator, released version 1.000.
+He sought a language that will combine all the best features, of the existing "scripting" and programming languages available on UNIX, while having as few disadvantages of its own.

 Perl became especially popular as a language for writing server-side scripts for web-servers.
 But that's not the only use of perl, as it is commonly used for system administration tasks, managing database data, as well as writing GUI applications.